Free Tax Return Help with VITA Program

 Need assistance with your tax return?
 Puzzled by tax laws or which credits and deductions to take?
 The IRS Volunteer Income Tax Assistance (VITA) program offers free tax help to families with low to moderate income who need assistance with their returns.

 Trained Clearview volunteers can help prepare your basic federal tax return.
 In addition to free tax return preparation assistance, you can also take advantage of free electronic filing (e-filing).
 E-filing will help you see your refund in half the time of a paper return and even faster if your refund is direct deposited into your Clearview account.

-Appointments are available at our Center Township, Lower Burrell, Moon Township, and Robinson Township Financial Centers.
+Appointments/Drop offs are available at our Center Township, Lower Burrell, Moon Township and Robinson Financial Centers.

 If you live outside of the Pittsburgh area, call the IRS at 1-800-829-1040 to locate the VITA site closest to you.

 The VITA (Volunteer Income Tax Assistance) Program runs February 9 – March 23, 2019.
 Limited appointments are available, days and hours vary by branch.
 Appointments are necessary.
 Call the VITA Hotline to schedule an appointment or arrange to drop off your return.

 Who is eligible to participate in this program?

 Persons whose Adjusted Gross Income is $55,000 or less OR

 Persons who qualify for the federal Earned Income Tax Credit (EITC).
 Call the VITA Hotline to see if you qualify.